 Because it is versatile, seafood, poultry and salads pair well.
-As a varietal wine; Sauvignon Blanc has a herbal character.
+As a varietal wine, Sauvignon Blanc has an herbal character.
 The flavors range from sour green apples and pears to mango, melon and blackcurrant.
-Sauvignon Blanc that is unoaked tends to show smokey qualities. and an acid finish.
+Sauvignon Blanc that is unoaked tends to show smokey qualities and an acid finish.

 Fish, chicken and pork dishes pair well with dry versions.
 These wines are lighter than Chardonnay wines.
 Their aromas include fresh apples and should taste fresh.
 Depending on the area and winemaking, the Riesling expresses itself very differently.